Relay

 Dividing your cash between these five accounts will give you a clear picture of your business’s financial health.
 For example, if you don’t have enough funds to pay your operating costs and your taxes, you’ll be able to see the deficit right away—instead of struggling to find the cash at the end of the month or year.

 You might be wondering how to open multiple business checking accounts, especially if your current bank only allows you to have one.
-Relay (that’s us! 👋) is an online banking and money management platform that lets business owners open 20 no-fee checking accounts—and we’re the official banking platform for Profit First
+Relay (that’s us! 👋) is an online banking and money management platform that lets business owners open 20 checking accounts—and we’re the official banking platform for Profit First.

 With Relay, you can open your Profit First bank accounts completely online, with no fees and no minimum balance required. 😎 Learn more about Relay + Profit First here.